-We have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended, or the Securities Act, and liabilities arising from breaches of representations and warranties contained in the underwriting agreement, or to contribute to payments that the underwriters may be required to make in respect of those liabilities.
+We have agreed to indemnify the placement agent against liabilities under the Securities Act of 1933, as amended.
+We have also agreed to contribute to payments the placement agent may be required to make in respect of such liabilities.

 Lock-up Agreements